 As AVA’s previous training manager Karen helped to created a large percentage of our training courses.
 She worked in this role from 2017-2019 after many years in the public sector.
 During this time she gained extensive experience supporting survivors of domestic abuse before moving into a strategic role.
 She has worked closely with statutory and voluntary partners on the prevention strategy for many years with a particular focus on survivors, children and families.
 Karen is now a freelance trainer sharing this knowledge with various organisations whilst delivering training.

 James is a Doctoral Researcher at Sussex University, where he is researching the part that Domestic Homicide Reviews (DHRs) play in the Coordinated Community Response.
 He is also an Independent Consultant, and in that capacity chairs DHRs.
 James originally trained as a Social Worker and an Independent Domestic Violence Advisor (IDVA).
 James set up the first advocacy service for gay, bisexual and heterosexual men in Wales (the Dyn Project) and he has 14 years of experience in the domestic abuse sector having worked in a range of frontline and strategic roles.
 Most recently, James was the Strategic Commissioner for Domestic and Sexual Violence for Brighton & Hove and East Sussex.
 He also serves on the Board of Respect, the United Kingdom’s membership organisation for work with domestic violence perpetrators, men and young people.

-Chris is one of our associate trainers, and has been with us for about 18 months, delivering training around the country.
+Chris is one of our associate trainers, and has been with us for nearly three years, delivering training around the country.
 She trained in social work, and then post-qualification worked mainly in the voluntary sector.
 She now works in a health and social care oversight and regulatory role, and also delivers bespoke training in her own right.
 Chris worked with Rape Crisis, supporting women through impact, stigma and survival, often within a world which she felt took little notice and gave little care.
 She loves training and the chance to connect with people and connect them to themselves.